Fasting during Ramadan with a lung condition

 What should I eat during Ramadan?

-At Suhoor, try to eat starchy foods like rice, couscous and breads.
-Choose high-fibre or wholegrain options if you can, as these will help to keep you full for longer.
+At Suhoor, try to eat starchy foods like rice, couscous and bread.
+Choose high-fibre or wholegrain options if you can as these will help to keep you full for longer.

 Physical activity while fasting

-You might find it harder to be active while fasting, but keeping active is still important for managing your lung condition.
+You might find it harder to keep active while fasting but it’s still important for managing your lung condition.

-To stay healthy, you could do gentle activities like yoga or stretches.
+To stay active, you could do gentle activities like yoga or stretches.
 You could also try walking all or part of the way to prayers.

 Stop smoking this Ramadan

 Most scholars believe that nicotine patches do not break your fast, so you could use them to help you quit during the day.
-After sunset, you could use sprays and chewing gum too.
+After sunset, you could use sprays and nicotine gum too.

 We can help you stop smoking before, during and after Ramadan.